-The INSPIRE (IRACDA New Jersey/New York for Science Partnerships in Research & Education) Postdoctoral Program at Robert Wood Johnson Medical School (RWJMS), sponsored by NIH-IRACDA (Institutional Research and Career Development Award), provides three years of mentored research experience at RWJMS or adjacent Rutgers University (70% effort), as well as training in educational methods, including mentored teaching at a nearby Minority-Serving Institution (30% effort).
-Learn morePartnering on the INSPIRE program are three nearby Minority-Serving Institutions:
+The INSPIRE (IRACDA New Jersey/New York for Science Partnerships in Research & Education) Postdoctoral Program at Robert Wood Johnson Medical School (RWJMS), sponsored by NIH-IRACDA (Institutional Research and Career Development Award), provides up to three years of mentored research experience in biomedical fields at RWJMS or Rutgers University (70% effort), as well as training in educational methods - including mentored teaching at a nearby Minority-Serving Institution - and career development (30% combined effort).
+Learn more

 Dr. Soto is also the Founder and Faculty Advisor for the BIO Links (Biosciences Links to Teaching) K-12 Outreach Program, which partners graduate students and postdoctoral fellows at RWJMS and Rutgers with local middle school and high school science teachers.

 To learn about resources for postdoctoral fellows at RWJMS, including postdoctoral policies and support, and career development programs, please visit: